digitranslab/fwego/docs/technical/permissions-guide.md

 Before going any further, we need to agree on the definition of some terms:

-**Object**: represents a piece of data in Baserow.
+**Object**: represents a piece of data in Fwego.
 One of Field, Row, Table, Database, Workspace, User, Team, Role, Webhook, …

 **Hierarchical Objects**: in Basrow, *Objects* are related to each others and we can have a parent <-> children dependency between two *Objects*.
-A full hierarchy tree can be created with all the Baserow objects.
+A full hierarchy tree can be created with all the Fwego objects.
 For instance, The `Table` *Object* is a child of a `Database`.

-**Actor**: A generic term grouping anything that can perform *Operations* on an *Object* in Baserow.
+**Actor**: A generic term grouping anything that can perform *Operations* on an *Object* in Fwego.
 Can be a `User` but also a `Personal API Token` or an `AnonymousUser`...

 **Operation**: an action an *Actor* do on an *Object*.
 Some examples: